 Life at Princeton can be stressful, but in the midst of it all are many places of beauty and peace.

-The magnificent University Chapel is open from 7am to 11pm when the University is in session and 7am to 4pm in the summer; it is a quiet and awe-inspiring place to reflect, think, meditate or pray.
+The magnificent University Chapel is open from 7am to 7pm each day and is a quiet and awe-inspiring place to reflect, think, meditate or pray.

 Prospect Gardens, located behind Prospect House, is radiant in every season with vibrant color and elegant landscaping.